JuergenGutsch/blog/_source/_posts/2017-05-29-graphql-and-aspnetcore.md

 ---
 layout: post
-title: "Exploring GraphQL and using it in ASP.NET Core"
+title: "Exploring GraphQL and creating a GraphQL endpoint in ASP.NET Core"
 teaser: "A few weeks ago, I found some time to have a look at GraphQL and even at the .NET implementation of GraphQL.
-It is pretty amazing to see it in actions and it is easier than expected to get it running in ASP.NET Core.
+It is pretty amazing to see it in actions and it is easier than expected to create a GraphQL endpoint in ASP.NET Core.
 In this post I'm going to show you how it works."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png